vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

 ## Daily summaries

-Finally, you need to drop the old daily summaries, which otherwise would include these bad data.
-Use the tool [`wee_database`](http://www.weewx.com/docs/utilities.htm#wee_database_utility) to do this:
+Finally, you will need to rebuild the daily summaries for any data that you have changed.
+If your changes are small, you can rebuild just the day or days you have touched.
+Otherwise, rebuild all of them.
+Use the tool [`wee_database`](http://www.weewx.com/docs/utilities.htm#wee_database_utility) to do this.

+To rebuild just a single day, use option `--date`.
+For example, to rebuild 22 August 2019:

+    wee_database weewx.conf --rebuild-daily --date=2019-08-22

+To rebuild a group of days, use options `--from` and `--to`.
+For example, to rebuild from 19 August 2019 through 22 August 2019, inclusive:

+    wee_database weewx.conf --rebuild-daily --from=2019-08-19 --to=2019-08-22

+To rebuild all summaries:

     wee_database weewx.conf --drop-daily

-The summaries will be rebuilt the next time weewx starts.
-As this can take a long time, you may want to do this explicitly:

     wee_database weewx.conf --rebuild-daily

 ## Regenerate web pages